carrieprice78/website/content/guides/early-mobility/publication-trends.md

 8. Scott, V., Votova, K., Scanlan, A., & Close, J. (2007).
 Multifactorial and functional mobility assessment tools for fall risk among older adults in community, home-support, long-term and acute care settings.
 Age and Ageing, 36(2), 130–139. https://doi.org/10.1093/ageing/afl165 **231 citations**
 9. Zanotti, E., Felicetti, G., Maini, M., & Fracchia, C. (2003).
 Peripheral muscle strength training in bed-bound patients with COPD receiving mechanical ventilation: Effect of electrical stimulation.
 Chest, 124(1), 292–296. https://doi.org/10.1378/chest.124.1.292 **215 citations**
 10. Kayambu, G., Boots, R., & Paratz, J. (2013).
 Physical therapy for the critically ill in the ICU: A systematic review and meta-analysis.
 Critical Care Medicine, 41(6), 1543–1554. https://doi.org/10.1097/CCM.0b013e31827ca637 **213 citations**

+## Top Ten Journals as of June, 2020

+The following graph represents journals publishing early mobility literature through June 2020, based on a highly-specific, targeted literature search in Web of Science.

+Of a total of 2,592 results in a Web of Science search on June 10, 2020, these journals were the ones that were most widely represented in the results.
+Below the journal name is the 2018 Journal Impact Factor as reported in InCites Journal Citation Reports.
+However, please keep in mind that there are other metrics outside of the JIF for evaluating a journal's impact and quality.

+{{< figure library="true" src="em-journals.png" title="Top Ten Journals Based on Web of Science Data.
+This visualization was created with the open source tool Tableau Public." >}}

+## Medical Subject Headings (MeSH) in PubMed as of June, 2020

+The following graph represents networks MeSH terms in early mobility literature through June 2020, based on a highly-specific, targeted literature search in PubMed.
+The search is documented below.
+The visualization was created with the open source tool VOSviewer.

+{{< figure library="true" src="em-mesh.png" title="MeSH Network Analysis Based on PubMed Data.
+This visualization was created with the open source tool VOSViewer." >}}

+## Publications Over Time through June, 2020

+The following graph represents the growth of early mobility literature over time, based on a targeted literature search in PubMed.
+{{< figure library="true" src="em - publications over time.jpg" title="Publications Over Time Based on PubMed Data.
+This visualization was created with the open source tool Tableau Public." >}}